Chris Evans (presenter): Return to Channel 4

 In January 2011 Evans returned to Channel 4 to present a new reality show Famous and Fearless, in which eight celebrities were arranged into two teams, 'Boys' and 'Girls'.
 The celebrities taking part on the boys' team were: Rufus Hound, Charley Boorman, Sam Branson (son of Richard Branson) and Jonah Lomu.
 On the girls' team were Jenny Frost, Kacey Ainsworth, Sarah Jayne Dunn and Dame Kelly Holmes.
 Holmes won the girls'; Boorman won the boys' and the show outright.
 In February 2011, it was reported that the show had been axed after one series due to poor ratings.

 Top Gear

 On 16 June 2015, the BBC announced that Evans had signed a three-year deal to be the main presenter on the BBC Two motoring show Top Gear, following the departure of Jeremy Clarkson, Richard Hammond, and James May.

 On his radio show the next morning he confirmed his acceptance and explained the offer came after James May and Richard Hammond had confirmed to the BBC they would not be returning to the show.
-Before the announcement, he sent texts to May, Hammond and Clarkson and received supportive replies from all three.
+Evans stated that before the announcement, he sent texts to May, Hammond and Clarkson and received supportive replies from all three.